 Relationship: Immediate family members (spouse, child, sibling, parent, grandparent/grandchild, step parents/children/siblings, and adoptive relationships) of a current GECU member are eligible to join.

-Please refer to GECU's Membership Information page for a comprehensive description of membership eligibility requirements.
-There are more than 335 SEGs that offer membership in GECU as an employee benefit.
+Please refer to GECU's Membership and Eligibility page for a comprehensive description of membership eligibility requirements.

-Joining GECU and/or opening a Share Bump Certificate can be done online, or at any of 12 Ohio branches located in Blue Ash, Cincinnati (8), Fairfield, Loveland, and Mason, or at the sole Kentucky branch located in Madisonville, or by mail.
-GECU’s Membership and Account Application is available as a PDF for download.
+Joining GECU and/or opening a Share Certificate can be done online, by phone (513.243.4328 or 800.542.7093) or at any of the nine full-service Ohio branches located in Cincinnati (4), Fairfield, Loveland, Mason, South Lebanon, and West Chester, or at either of two full-service Kentucky branches located in Florence and Highland Heights.

 Credit Union Overview

-General Electric Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 5.28% (excellent), based on March 31, 2018 data.
-In the past year, GECU has increased its total non-brokered deposits by $36.51 million, an above average annual growth rate of 1.7%.
+General Electric Credit Union has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 3.23% (excellent), based on June 30, 2022 data.
+GECU has an average capitalization level (8.23%), the resulting of holding $4.19 billion in assets with $345.26 million in equity.
 Please refer to our financial overview of General Electric Credit Union (NCUA Charter # 68574) for more details.

 General Electric Credit Union was chartered in 1954 as a credit union for the employees of General Electric Aircraft Engines.
 In the 1980s, GECU expanded its FOM to include SEGs, and in 2007 a further expansion included residents of select counties in Ohio, Kentucky, and Indiana.
-GECU is currently Ohio’s second largest credit union, with assets in excess of $2.85 billion, more than 183,000 members, and over 272,000 member accounts.
+GECU is currently Ohio’s second largest credit union, with assets in excess of $3.8 billion, with over 240,000 members, and more than 210,000 customer accounts.